cert-ee/cuckoo3/docs/src/configuring/cuckoo.md

     We are reviewing all configurations and adding more as we go.

 Cuckoo configurations can be found in `~/.cuckoocwd/` directory by default.
-It holds all Cuckoo related configuration files and these are the broad categories:
+It holds all Cuckoo-related configuration files, and these are the broad categories:

 - **conf**: holds Cuckoo and Cuckoo module configurations
-    - **machineries**: VM configurations
+    - **machineries**: virtual machines configurations
     - **node**: distributed configurations
-    - **processing**: all analysis configurations
+    - **processing**: all analysis configurations(Virustotal, MISP, etc.)
     - **web**: Django configurations
 - **elasticsearch**: Elasticsearch configurations
 - **log**: Cuckoo logs
 - **monitor**: monitor, stager and other tools for analyses
-- **operational**: information about nodes, taskque database and UNIX sockets
+- **operational**: information about nodes, taskque database, and UNIX sockets
 - **rooter**: scripts such as openvpn routes
 - **safelist**: safelist database
 - **signatures**: Cuckoo signatures
-- **storage**: all generated assets related to analyses such as images, pcap files etc.
+- **storage**: all generated assets related to analyses, such as images, pcap files, etc.
 - **web**: API and web related configurations

 ---